paigederaedt/blog/_posts/2014-11-18-InternetOfThings.markdown

 >'But everything about the Internet of Things that actually works, that functions in real life, is already obsolete.
 It will leave few visible monuments.
 If you hold your breath and close your eyes, you can almost see the last of it from here.'

--Still having trouble comprehending this.
+- Still having trouble comprehending this.

 Cisco's infographic:
 I didn't realize the extent of the IoT until seeing this.
 The whole alarm clock thing is pretty awesome, but even if I had something like it, I don't know that I would trust it.
 I'm having a hard time articulating why...I feel like there would always be some human factor that would be missed in terms of judgement.